Brooklyn couple shaken after seeing rat emerge from bathroom sink drain

 “Eventually it went back down the hole,” Goulet said.

-Amid screams and nervous laughter, Finkel snapped photos of the rat – sharing them on social media where they went viral.
+Amid screams and nervous laughter, Finkel snapped photos of the rat.
+She shared them on social media and they went viral.

-“It has about 30,000 likes and a lot of retweets - I think its even a meme," she said.
+“It has about 30,000 likes and a lot of retweets.
+I think it's even a meme," she said.

-While the story of a rat making its way up your sink or even your toilet is rare, it does happen.
+While the story of a rat making its way up a sink or even into toilet is rare, it does happen.

-Experts say if you live in a building that’s more than 50 years old, you should be concerned.
+Experts said anyone who lives in a building that's more than 50 years old should be concerned.

 According to a plumber who spoke to PIX11, older buildings constructed before 1960 tend to have plumbing traps that easily dry up due to cracks in the copper or drains not regularly used, leaving the pipe susceptible to uninvited guests.